How Our 0% Net Carbon Commitment Combats Climate Change

 Nisolo’s Climate Neutral Certified Carbon Emissions Overview

-As a brand, we are measuring, reducing, and offsetting 100% of our carbon emissions, which most recently totaled and were confirmed by Climate Neutral to be 2,759 tons of CO2 in 2020.
+As a brand, we are measuring, striving to reduce, and ensuring the offsetting of 100% of our carbon emissions, which most recently totaled and were confirmed by Climate Neutral to be 2,614 tons of CO2 in 2021.
 Here are our carbon emissions broken down into three categories: Nisolo Headquarters (which is primarily our Nashville office), our Supply Chain, and Nisolo Company-Wide, which is inclusive of everything.

 While there are very few brands who share (or even track) their carbon emissions, we were able to gather a few stats that are publicly available from other similar brands to share context on how our total company output compares to other brands.
 Here are a few examples: